-Waste services initiatives are in response to Bill 201 of the Municipal Act, the Environmental Protection Act, the Waste Free Ontario Act, Regulation 101, Regulation 347, and various Municipal Bylaws.
+Waste services initiatives are in response to

+- Bill 201 of the Municipal Act

+- Environmental Protection Act

+- Waste Free Ontario Act

+- Ontario Regulation 101/94 Recycling and Composting of Municipal Waste

+- Ontario Regulation 347 General Waste Management

+- Various Municipal Bylaws.

 In 2016, The Waste Diversion Act (Bill 90) was replaced by the Waste Free Ontario Act (Bill 151).
 The Waste Free Ontario Act contains two supporting Acts, those being the Waste Diversion Transition Act and the Resource Recovery and Circular Economy Act.
 Under the Waste Diversion Transition Act, municipalities are still responsible for providing "Blue Box" recycling services to their residents.
-The overarching Waste Free Ontario Act will transfer the responsibility for managing Blue Box materials and other waste materials, such as Household Hazardous Waste (HHW), Electronic Waste from municipalities to the individuals or businesses that actually produce the various waste streams.
-The Ministry of the Environment's Strategy for a Waste Free Ontario recommends that the responsibility for managing Blue Box material be transitioned to the producers in 2023.
-Until the transition actually occurs, the County will still be responsible for managing a Blue Box program for its residents and will continue to receive 50% funding of the Blue Box program from the producers.
+The overarching Waste Free Ontario Act will transfer the responsibility for managing Blue Box materials and other waste materials, such as Household Hazardous Waste (HHW) and Electronic Waste from municipalities to the individuals or businesses that produce the various waste streams.
+The MECP's Strategy for a Waste Free Ontario recommends that the responsibility for managing Blue Box material be transitioned to the producers in between 2023 and 2026.
+The County will transition on January 1, 2024.
+Until the transition occurs, the

+County will still be responsible for managing a Blue Box program for its residents and will continue to receive 50% funding of the Blue Box program from the producers.